 Ben wa balls are basically small weights for the vagina.
-Ben wa balls are both sex toys and medical devices.
+Ben wa balls are both sex toys and sports equipment.
 They train your pelvic floor muscles, which on the one hand protects you from e.g. incontinence, but on the other hand a well-trained pelvic floor also ensures better orgasms.
 Ben wa balls are a multifunctional tool, which you should take a closer look at here and hopefully you will soon find them in your drawer.

 The best thing about the love balls: they have no side effects whatsoever!
 You can use them without worries as a supplement to the training of the pelvic floor.
 The only thing that can happen is that you get a vaginal muscle ache if you train too much.